alphamind-club/biorsp/README.md

 Currently, BioRSP is available as a working package in this repository.
 You can download the latest stable version from the [GitHub release page](https://github.com/cytronicoder/biorsp/releases).
 More information about installing bioRSP will be provided in the future.

 In the future, we plan to release BioRSP as a standalone package on PyPI for easier installation.
-If you have any suggestions or feedback, please [open an issue](https://github.com/cytronicoder/biorsp/issues).

-## Basic Usage

-TODO

-## Changelog

-For the sake of convenience, we have provided a [changelog](https://github.com/cytronicoder/biorsp/blob/master/CHANGELOG.md) in the repository.
-This file documents all changes made to BioRSP, including bug fixes, new features, and other updates.

-As this project is still in its infancy, we encourage you to check the changelog regularly to stay up-to-date with the latest developments.
-If you have any questions or concerns, please feel free to [open an issue](https://github.com/cytronicoder/biorsp/issues).
+As this project is still in its infancy, if you have any suggestions or feedback, please [open an issue](https://github.com/cytronicoder/biorsp/issues).

 ## Citation